jimmybgammyknee/EpiCSA_Methylation_June2016/tutorial/BS_mapping_example.md

 3. Make methylation call files

 Firstly to sort and deduplicate.
-One of the most frustrating and widely-used Bioinformatics tools used today is samtools.
-I say frustrating because its not exactly the quickest program in the world, and lacks some multi-threading options which would allow scalability to larger systems.
+One of the most widely-used Bioinformatics tools used today is samtools.
+And it can be frustrating to use because it lacks multi-threading options which would allow scalability to larger systems.

 However now we can use sambamba which fills those needs.
 Lets use it to sort our bismark-made BAMs and mark and remove duplicates.